-7 Reasons You Should Start Living Healthy BEFORE the New YearArticle posted in: Diet & Nutrition Lifestyle
+7 Reasons You Should Start Living Healthy BEFORE the New YearArticle posted in: Lifestyle Nutrition

 As the holiday season settles in with massive feasts and large quantities of comfort foods, there should be no time like the present to get a jumpstart on living healthier before the new year.
 Sure, you could join the millions of other Americans who will indulge themselves in December only to reconcile with a healthy resolution on January 1st—but according to one study, then you’d also most likely be among the 80% of people whose resolutions fail by the second week of February.